 - Complete a sandbox or real-life transaction to better understand the process that your customers will complete to purchase an item on your website.

 Using the basic shortcode will only add the product’s ‘Buy Now’ button to your WordPress Post or Page.
 If you wish to display your product details along with a purchase button, you will need to use one of the WP Express Checkout product ‘Templates’ mentioned in the section below.

-Using the ‘Template’ Shortcode Parameter to Display Additional Product Details
+4) Using the ‘Template’ Shortcode Parameter to Display a Product

 Using the ‘template’ parameter within the product shortcode will enable you to display further details about the product along with a purchase button.

 If you wish to use a template to display your product on a WordPress post or page, please see the following documentation for current template options.